jose56wonton/contacts/README.md

 It is a contact list that allows the user to look through their contacts, click on their contacts to see more detail, and toggle whether that contact is part of their favorites.

+Also something to note is that I have not had the time to start learning redux.
+So everything is sent through props :)

 ## Libraries used

 * [React.js](https://reactjs.org/) (for SAPP framework)